antonytahan/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 https://github.com/antonytahan/Mobile_HRI_Lab_Hub/tree/main/Lab0/lab0-2023-01-26

 2. List 5 questions you have about ROS following the tutorial, answers you have found and things you still don't get

   Q1: How does the class HRI publisher know to use the libraries we included?

   - The functions we are calling are part of the library we have included at the top using import.

   Q2: How often do we have to spin?

   - Spin should be used if subscribing to messages, services or actions through ros::spin() to process the events.

   Q3: How is the publisher and the subscriber being linked?

   - Through the topic.
 Nodes can publish or subscribe to a topic.

   Q4: What about ROS makes it the choice software framework to use for robotics?

   - ROS seems to allow developers to be able to simulate their robot in numerous environments seamlessly, before any physical deployment is necessary.

   Q5: Do we always need to shut down nodes in ROS after we do not need them anymore?

   -  It doesn't look like it.
 It is typically used to stop subscriptions and other service calls, but shutdown does not need to be called.

 3. Feedback on the bootcamp: What was easy and what was difficult to understand?

 I thought the bootcamp was very straightforward to follow.
-However, that may be because I have knowledge and experience using Github.
+However, that may be because I have some experience using Github.
 Overall, I felt as though the concept explanations and logical progression of the tutorial made a lot of sense.
 Thank you!